sph-mn/sph-web-publish/readme.md

 ```

 # internals
-* a directory named `.swp` is added to site directories on initialisation. it contains a config file that can be edited, and eventually compiled data
+* a directory named `.swp` is added to site directories on initialisation. it contains a config file that can be edited, and compiled data
 * target files are not updated unless the source is newer. if the source is newer, the target path is first deleted, which is important considering the use of hardlinks
 * by default, files that are not processed are linked to the target directory
 * the program stops with an error message if multiple handlers would create a target file with the same path (for example t.xml and t.sxml would otherwise both become t.xml in the target directory)
-* files can be processed via a list of handler procedures. a source path can match multiple handlers until one matching handler has the last flag set. there can be catch-all handlers
+* files can be processed with a list of handler procedures. a source path can match multiple handlers until one matching handler has the last flag set. there can be catch-all handlers

 # possible enhancements
 * markdown files that include files are not automatically updated when the included files change
 * document an example configuration that sets the right server permissions, sometimes not obvious with rsync
-* preserve modification times when recreating hardlinks

 # history
 sph-web-publish was created after trying to reduce the complexity of a dynamic web application that was the basis of a personal website. it is basically the simplified successor of `sph-cms`